GokulNathReddy/KDE-Dots/README.md

 git clone https://github.com/DarkXero-dev/KDE-Dots && cd KDE-Dots && ./install.sh
 ```

+**Don't forget to reboot after applying the rice, for it to work.
+It's important...**

 ### Side-Note :

 > If you apply this rice and something goes wrong, well, that's not a fault of my own, it's just KDE being what it is, to remedy the situation, you are kindly requested to re-apply the rice again, that should fix it.
 Sorry about that but sometimes KDE can be a pain..
 I still love it though ;)